amickel/configuration_layer_analysis/README.md

 ### To get started ###
-plugin your api keys and group ID and run the script.
+Plugin your api keys and group ID and run the script.
 Navigate to http://127.0.0.1:8050/ to see the treemap.

 ### Todo: ###
 * Add text boxes for api keys and group ID on dash page.